Mazn-Shkoor/Cyclistic_Bike_Share/README.md

 Download the datasets then run cyclistic.sql scrip in 02 - Data Cleanling folder.
 This would merge all the datasets and clean them.<br/><br/>

 <h2>PHASE 4: Analyzing Data</h2>
-Run analysis_code.R file that found in 03 - Data Analysis folder.
+Run analysis_code.R file in 03 - Data Analysis folder.
 Then download all the plotes from R studio.<br/><br/>

 <h2>PHASE 5: Share</h2>
 Microsoft PowerPoint is used for data visualization and presenting key insights.
 You may download it in 04 - Presentation folder. <br/><br/>